punsammy/OOP-classes-objects/Understanding-check.md

 A class defines objects of its type
 Instance of class is initiated from a class that defines a particular set of variables

 #What is an instance variable?
 An instance variable is within a particular instance of a class.
-These can be state, attributes, behaviours, etc.
+These can be state, attributes, behaviours, etc. Instance variables are always private for object.
+In order to access you need to define a method.

 #What is an instance method?
 An instance method is like a subroutine that affects the object

 #How is an instance variable different from a local variable?
 Instance variables are within a class but outside of a method.